Key Benefits of ELSS Mutual Funds

 Wondering how to save tax and generate wealth through equity schemes?
 Here’s a Mutual Fund category which will help you save tax through your locked-in investment.
 Watch the video to understand how.

-Learn More
+Learn More About ELSS Mutual Funds

 Visit our blog centre to learn more about Equity Linked Savings Scheme and to make informed investment decisions.

-Features of an ELSS Fund
+Features of an ELSS Mutual Funds

 There are certain risks linked to equity funds like liquidity risk and market risk.
 However, a good ELSS can generate 10-12% in the long run which is worth taking a chance for.
 It offers the twin benefits of ELSS tax savings and wealth creation.